Single-path Bit Sharing for Automatic Loss-aware Model Compression: Proposed Method

 \subsubsection{Objective function for \methodshortname}

-To design a hardware-efficient model, the objective function should reflect both the accuracy and computational cost of a compressed model.
-Let $\bW$ be the model parameters.
-Following~\cite{proxylessnas2019}, we incorporate the computational cost into the objective function and formulate the joint objective as:
+\jingr{Let $\bW$ be the model parameters and $\boldsymbol{\alpha}$ be the compression configuration that are composed of pruning and quantization thresholds.
+To design a hardware-efficient model, the objective function should reflect both the accuracy and computation cost of a compressed model.} Following~\cite{cai2018proxylessnas}, we incorporate the computation cost into the objective function and formulate the joint objective as:

-\jing{where $\mathcal{L}_{ce}(\cdot,\cdot)$ is the cross-entropy loss, $R(\cdot)$ is the computational cost of the network and $\lambda$ is a hyperparameter that balances two losses. } Following single-path NAS~\cite{stamoulis2019single}, we use a similar formulation of computational cost to preserve the differentiability of the objective function. \jing{ For simplicity, we consider performing weight quantization only.
-The computational cost $R(\cdot)$ is formulated as follows: }
+\jing{where $\mathcal{L}_{ce}(\cdot,\cdot)$ is the cross-entropy loss, $R(\cdot)$ is the computation cost of the network and} $\lambda$ is a hyperparameter that adjusts the importance of the computation cost term $\log R(\boldsymbol{\alpha})$ in the loss function.
+In fact, a larger $\lambda$ indicates that we put more penalty on computation cost term and thus results in a compressed model with lower resource consumption.
+Following single-path NAS~\cite{stamoulis2019single}, we use a similar formulation of computation cost to preserve the differentiability of the objective function.

-\jing{where $R_{c,b_j}^l$ is the computational cost of the $c$-th group of filters with $b_j$-bit quantization for layer $l$. $g_{b_j}^l$ and $g_{c, b1}^l$ are the binary gates for $b_j$-bit quantization and the pruning decision for $c$-th group of filters, respectively.
-Similarly, the computational cost for activation quantization can be easily derived by replacing the binary gates of weights with those of activations.
-Note that in Eq.~(\ref{eq:gradient_approximation}), we approximate the gradient of the step function $H(\cdot)$ by the gradient of the sigmoid function $S(\cdot)$.
-Therefore, the computational cost $R(\cdot)$ remains differentiable. }
+For simplicity, we consider performing weight quantization only. \jingr{Let $G^l$ be the number of filters groups for layer $l$ and $R_{c,b_j}^l$ be the computation cost of the $c$-th group of filters with $b_j$-bit quantization for layer $l$.} The computation cost $R(\cdot)$ is formulated as follows:

+\jingr{where $g_{b_j}^l$ and $g_{c, b1}^l$ are the binary gates for $b_j$-bit quantization and the pruning decision for the $c$-th group of filters, respectively.} Similarly, the computation cost for activation quantization can be easily derived by replacing the binary gates of weights with those of activations.

+Note that in Eq.~(\ref{eq:gradient_approximation}), we approximate the gradient of the step function $H(\cdot)$ by the gradient of the sigmoid function $S(\cdot)$. \jingr{Therefore, the objective function in Eq.~(\ref{eq:constraint_objective_function}) remains differentiable.} \jingr{By minimizing the objective using gradient descent, the configurations of each layer are automatically determined.
+Moreover, we are able to make a trade-off between pruning and quantization.} However, the gradient approximation of the binary gate may inevitably introduce noisy signals, which is more severe when we quantize both weights and activations.